Bassel Khaiat

-Bassel Khaiat (Arabic: باسل خياط, born 29 August, 1977 in Damascus, Syria) is a Syrian actor, working in theatre, television, and film.
+Bassel Khaiat (Arabic: باسل خياط, born 29 August 1977) is a Syrian actor, working in theatre, television, and film.

 Early life

 Khaiat was born in Damascus, Syria, and has a brother named Mohammed.
 Khaiat started acting at eight years old.
 He applied for admission at the Higher Institute of Dramatic Arts, but was rejected.
 He reapplied the following year, was accepted, and graduated in 1999, the same year as Kosai Khauli and Sulafa Memar.

 He was an athletic child and grew up in a supportive environment for the arts.
 His father was a big fan of the movies and his mother came from a musical family.

 Khaiat had a difficult upbringing, forcing him to work from a young age.
 He has described the death of his father as one of the most difficult experiences he has had to endure.